vulnersCom/zabbix-threat-control/README.md

 - `/opt/monitoring/zabbix-threat-control/fix.py`<br />
   Script runs commands to fix vulnerabilities on servers.
 Executed as a remote command in the action "Vunlers" in Zabbix.

+## TLS support

+PSK encryption is supported.
+The plugin uses TLS parameters specified in the zabbix-agent configuration file.
+Path to the file may be changed in `ztc.conf`.

 ## Usage
 It will be ready soon...